IntelLabs/c3-linux/Documentation/x86/x86_64/mm.rst

 physical memory, vmalloc/ioremap space and virtual memory map are randomized.
 Their order is preserved but their base will be offset early at boot time.

+Note that if EXTENDED_RANDOMIZE_BASE is enabled, the kernel image area including kernel image, module area and fixmap area is randomized as a whole in top 512G of address space.

 Be very careful vs. KASLR when changing anything here.
 The KASLR address range must not overlap with anything except the KASAN shadow area, which is correct as KASAN disables KASLR.